What is Scrum?

-Use it to keep track of your Sprint lists for multiple tasks.
-As each task is listed one after the other, you can tackle each one in order.
+Use it to keep track of your sprint lists for multiple tasks.
+As each task is listed one after the other like an ordered list, you can tackle each one sequentially.

 The Scrum board view is perfect for teams who like to combine Scrum and Kanban methods.
 You can even use this view if you simply want some Kanban board functionality in your Scrum board!

 Here, your tasks are laid out on a Scrum task board where you can drag and drop them to make quick adjustments.